Miljan Mrdaković: Club career

 Mrdaković was born in Niš, Socialist Federal Republic of Yugoslavia.
-After starting out at FK Radnički Niš and FK Partizan he moved to Belgian club R.S.C.
-Anderlecht at the age of 16, playing for their youth and reserve teams before going on loan to fellow Belgian First Division side S.C.
-Eendracht Aalst in early 2002.
+After starting out at Radnički Niš and Partizan he moved to Belgian club Anderlecht at the age of 16, playing for their youth and reserve teams before going on loan to fellow Belgian Pro League side Eendracht Aalst in early 2002.

-Subsequently, Mrdaković returned to his homeland and signed with OFK Beograd on a free transfer.
-He was his team's top scorer in the 2002–03 season and third overall with 20 league goals, and in August 2003 transferred back to Belgium by joining K.A.A.
-Gent on a four-year contract.
+Subsequently, Mrdaković returned to his homeland and signed for OFK Beograd on a free transfer.
+He was his team's top scorer in the 2002–03 season and third overall with 20 league goals, and in August 2003 transferred back to Belgium by joining Gent on a four-year contract.
 He left by mutual agreement in April 2004, then spent a further one and a half years with OFK.

-In early 2005, Mrdaković signed with SV Austria Salzburg.
-Six months later, he left for FC Metalist Kharkiv of the Ukrainian Premier League and, in August 2006, was acquired by Israeli side Maccabi Tel Aviv FC.
-During his spell at the latter, he scored eight times across all competitions.
+In early 2005, Mrdaković signed with Austria Salzburg.
+Six months later, he left for Metalist Kharkiv of the Ukrainian Premier League and, in August 2006, was acquired by Israeli side Maccabi Tel Aviv.
+During his spell at the latter, he scored eight times in all competitions.

-After spending the 2007–08 campaign in the Portuguese Primeira Liga with Vitória de Guimarães, Mrdaković plied his trade in the Chinese Super League with Shandong Luneng Taishan FC.
-In July 2009, he agreed to a two-year deal at Apollon Limassol FC.
-He failed to make an immediate impact, being loaned to fellow Cypriot First Division club Ethnikos Achna FC the following transfer window.
+After spending the 2007–08 campaign in the Portuguese Primeira Liga with Vitória de Guimarães, Mrdaković plied his trade in the Chinese Super League with Shandong Luneng Taishan.
+In July 2009, he agreed to a two-year deal at Apollon Limassol.
+He failed to make an immediate impact, being loaned to fellow Cypriot First Division club Ethnikos Achna the following transfer window.

 Mrdaković returned to the Tsirio Stadium for 2010–11, netting a career-best 21 goals to lead all players.
-In June 2011, he signed with AEK Larnaca FC on a three-year contract.
+In June 2011, he signed with AEK Larnaca on a three-year contract.
 He scored seven times in the league during his tenure, leaving in February 2012.

-In early 2012, Mrdaković rejoined the Chinese top flight with Jiangsu Sainty FC.
-He returned to Cyprus shortly after, joining Enosis Neon Paralimni FC.
+In early 2012, Mrdaković rejoined the Chinese top flight with Jiangsu Sainty.
+He returned to Cyprus shortly after, joining Enosis Neon Paralimni.

-After a few months in the Super League Greece with Veria FC, Mrdaković moved to Tampines Rovers FC of Singapore in January 2014 as their marquee player.
-He scored 25 goals overall, helping his team win two cup titles (Charity Shield in February and League Cup in July).
+After a few months in the Super League Greece with Veria, Mrdaković moved to Tampines Rovers of Singapore in January 2014 as their marquee player.
+He scored 25 goals overall, helping his team to win two cup titles (Charity Shield in February and League Cup in July).

-In February 2015, Mrdaković returned to Greece and signed with Levadiakos FC.
-He joined FK Vojvodina on a one-year deal in June, scoring twice in the qualifying rounds of the UEFA Europa League as the side progressed to the play-off round.
+In February 2015, Mrdaković returned to Greece and signed with Levadiakos.
+He joined Vojvodina on a one-year deal in June, scoring twice in the qualifying rounds of the UEFA Europa League as the side progressed to the play-off round.

 Mrdaković returned to OFK Beograd on 19 January 2017, stating his intention to retire at the club.